NYCPlanning/design/CPE/CPE-user-feedback-outline.md

 ### Goals

-- Using research methods like System Usability Scale (SUS) to provide a high level score to determine our product's usability
+- Using research methods like System Usability Scale (SUS) to provide a high level score to determine our product's usability.

 ### Methods

-We plan on to conduct interviews that will take place where we have an participants run through tasks using CPE.
+We plan to conduct interviews where participants will run through tasks using CPE.
+These interviews would most likely be conducted remotely.
+Users will share their screens and the interviewer will record observations and ask questions to participants post-task.

 Here is a list of potential tasks we would ask participants: